 Check out other “Into the Wild” columns here.

-Robin Kazmier is the former general manager of The Tico Times Publications Group, editor of various field guides and natural history books, and author of National Parks of Costa Rica (with photographer Greg Basco).
+Written by Robin Kazmier in 2015 and is author of National Parks of Costa Rica (with photographer Greg Basco).